REQUEST A DEMO

 • The balanced design is suitable for mobile or fixed crushing operations.

-• The heavy-duty integrated main shaft has an alloy steel threaded spindle sleeve to reduce spindle stress.
+• The heavy-duty integrated spindle has an alloy steel threaded spindle sleeve to reduce spindle stress.

-• The moving Main shaft lock nut with the cutting ring facilitates the removal of the moving cone liner.
+• The moving cone lock nut with the cutting ring facilitates the removal of the moving cone liner.

 • High-strength frame design can work without failure and extend service life even under severe crushing conditions.